WTLV: News operation

 When WFGA-TV launched, the station's first news director was Harold Baker, who had served in the same position at WSM radio and television in Nashville, Tennessee.
 Baker would anchor the station's 6 p.m. news for 17 years and direct the nascent channel 12 newsroom for 19 years in total, winning the station major national journalism awards.
 WTLV was Jacksonville's consistent second-place news station, finishing behind WJXT in the ratings, excluding a short period in the early 1960s under Baker when channel 12 surpassed WJXT and in 1975 when WTLV tied it in early evening news.
 Efforts to close the gap intensified after its 1988 acquisition by Gannett.

 In 1973, the WTLV newscasts were retitled Action News.
 The station spent most of the 1970s and early 1980s continually revamping its news product to compete with WJXT, with regular changes in staff and format.
 WTLV launched the city's first morning newscast, Good Morning Jacksonville, in March 1982; conceived to complement ABC's Good Morning America, it offered news, features, and weather reports.
 Shortly before the program debuted, the station hired a second meteorologist, Tim Deegan.
-He stayed with the station and moved to evenings in 1986, where he spent 36 years appearing on the late news and continues to provide the weather in First Coast News's early-evening newscasts, with his retirement set for May 30, 2025.
+He stayed with the station and moved to evenings in 1986, where he spent 36 years appearing on the late news and continued to provide the weather in First Coast News's early-evening newscasts, until his retirement on May 30, 2025.

 After years of stagnating ratings and a short-lived ratings surge from WJKS, WTLV relaunched its local newscasts in January 1986 with a new title, The News on 12, and new anchors, Lee Webb and Marcia Ladendorff.
 The changes were the latest for a station that already had a "revolving door" reputation with high turnover in anchors.
 On June 2, 1986, WTLV and WAPE-FM began jointly leasing a helicopter for traffic reports.
 Two weeks later, the helicopter was in the middle of a live report when it crashed near the downtown area, killing the pilot and reporter Julie Silvers and injuring a cameraman; the report reached an estimated tens of thousands of Good Morning Jacksonville viewers and radio listeners.
 The National Transportation Safety Board determined that a fatigued drive shaft in the helicopter's tail rotor broke, causing it to spin out of control and crash.